This website uses cookies to help improve your user experience

 “No student will leave unhappy, no profit will slip” — the motto that is likely to fuel your decisions if you’re on the way to build a red-hot educational app.
 But how do you turn it into more than just a bald claim?

-The Oxagile team of EdTech software developers and business analysts will decode the steps of meaningful eLearning app creation that is bound to gain a reputation of an exciting and trustworthy educational source.
+Oxagile’s team of EdTech software developers and business analysts decoded the steps of meaningful eLearning app creation that is bound to gain a reputation of an exciting and trustworthy educational source.

-Based on the extensive experience, they’ll cover all nuances that should be given attention to during the mobile learning app development workflow, take you through the process of conscious creation, in contrast to “developing an app for the sake of developing”, and end with tips, advice, and rethought common practices that can be implemented differently and more effectively.
+Based on extensive experience, they cover all nuances that should be given attention to during the mobile learning app development workflow.
+They’ll take you through the process of conscious creation, in contrast to “developing an app for the sake of developing”, and end with tips, advice, and rethought common practices that can be implemented differently and more effectively.

 Expert perspective

-“Though it might seem like this pandemic period has already formed intense competition with a variety of eLearning apps, it’s apparent that many new ones are taking over the ecosystem with fresh ideas, niche solutions, or by offering multifunctional apps that compile the best practices of existing apps on the market.”
+“Though it might seem like the pandemic period formed intense competition with a variety of eLearning apps, it’s apparent that many new ones are taking over the ecosystem with fresh ideas, niche solutions, or by offering multifunctional apps that compile the best practices of existing apps on the market.”

 Drawing from our experience and a comprehensive analysis of the market, the current top-ranking applications are those that tap into the following hottest EdTech trends: